This article explains the Datto Inverse Chain, and how it differs from the traditional incremental chain.

 Maintenance of the protected machine, its disks, and in the case of Windows its VSS writers, including an up-to-date OS, are the main avenues to preventing issues with large recovery points.

-For more information, StorageCraft also provides this Guide to VSS.
+For more information, StorageCraft also provides a Guide to VSS.